IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 - convenient plotting of all **flux_loop** and **poloidal field probe** signals found in the **Magnetics IDS** (arrays of values).

-In this case the whole code is written in **exampleWidget.py** Python file.
+In this case, the whole code is written in **exampleWidget.py** Python file.

 The final code can be already
 observed and compared here: :ref:`exampleWidget_code`.

 ..
 Note::
-   It is recommended to have the finished code opened on the side while going through this tutorial for better overall understanding of this section.
+   It is recommended to have the finished code opened on the side while going through this tutorial for a better overall understanding of this section.

 ..
 Note::
-   It is recommended to have at least some basic knowledge from programming (specially with Python programming language) before proceeding with the widget development instructions.
+   It is recommended to have at least some basic knowledge from programming (especially with Python programming language) before proceeding with the widget development instructions.
 A complete beginner might find those instructions a bit overwhelming.